zt-yang/6882-Robot-Bakery/README.md

 This is a 2D grid-world Robot Kitchen simulator developed by Jiayuan and Yang for 6.882 Structured Model of Artificial Intelligence.

+The codes for environment is adapted from Tom Silver's [watering quenching environment](https://github.com/MIT-6-882/Lecture-Code)
 ---

 ## PSet 1